Major Signs of Dominance You Must Pay Attention in Self Defence

 In contrast, this form of aggressive behaviour is a ritualized build up to violence.
 It starts with nonverbal communication and a trigger for violence.
 Compared to surprise attacks you have some information and warning beforehand.
 These events are more often face to face.
 So, you can walk away.

 Reframing nonverbal gestures as threat signals is an important component to your self defence.
 This must become an intuitive process.
 If so then you won’t have to think and will react quicker.
 So, look for signals of escalation.
+The signs of dominance.
 Where the aggressor is becoming more antagonized.
 Of course, one obvious threat signal is the closure of personal space.
 Those that wish to impose themselves may often step into your personal space as a display of dominance.

 Displays of dominance involve a range of verbal and nonverbal communication.
 If you can control this form of behaviour then you will be better placed to defend yourself.